Why Robert Clergerie Is Still Proud to Be Made in France

 Raffia and stretch elements continued to be key in a collection that played up its architectural aesthetic and femininity.

-“It’s elegant and super fresh,” the creative director said, though he noted that his first full collection would be winter ’18.
+“It’s elegant and super-fresh,” the creative director said, though he noted that his first full collection would be winter ’18.
 “I used some elements that already existed for this season,” he said.
 “For winter, it will be the real me.”

-Tourniaire-Beauciel, who also created a stylish sneaker that’s already available in the brand’s new Paris store and online, said his goal is to spend as much time in the factory as possible.
+Tourniaire-Beauciel also created stylish sneakers —the 326 range — that are available in the brand’s new Paris store at 326 Rue Saint-Honoré and also online.

+The designer his goal is to spend as much time in the factory as possible.
 “You need to understand who you are,” he said.
 “I need to recreate this connection between Paris and Romans, [the French town where the factory is based].”

 Tourniaire-Beauciel, who has designed shoes for Ferragamo, Balenciaga and Givenchy, said he aims to bring some of the things he learned at Italian factories to Clergerie’s production home in Romans, France.

 It’s clear he’s excited about the opportunity.
-He proudly showed off black-and-white photographs featuring the factory and its workers, which lined the walls in the showroom space.
+He proudly showed off black and white photographs featuring the factory and its workers, which lined the walls in the showroom space.